Oil Prices Rise

 We will see what happens next, but money managers are increasing their futures contracts, another clear sign that this upward trend of oil prices is, at least by some, expected to continue.

 Natural Gas (NYMEX) started the day in the $1.69 d/th range this morning before lifting to $1.73 d/th within three hours of trade.
 These numbers are quite incredible.
 Just under a year ago, we had prices at $3 d/th – nearly double where we are today.
-Believe it or not, these swings still cause companies huge headaches.
+Believe it or not, these swings still cause companies massive headaches.
 If you are buying $20m of natural gas (delivered) each year, you could have overpaid by $5m if you bought at the peak last year – or think of it another way, your competitors could have paid $5m less.

 Think of the sales needed to generate $5m in profits – it makes your mind boggle.

-Typically, organizations don’t like to budget for the next fiscal year until further into the current one, however, this re-active approach creates terrible price exposure for an organization and should be addressed.
+Typically, organizations don’t like to budget for the next fiscal year until further into the current one.
+However, this reactive approach creates terrible price exposure for an organization and should be addressed.

-Vervantis addresses this problem using a proprietary risk management solution that enables prices to fixed and unfixed through your supplier agreement and checks your position daily to make sure your risk values are controlled.
-It doesn’t matter if you’re trying to manage oil prices, natural gas or electricity costs – our solution will deliver clear guidance.
+Vervantis addresses this problem using a proprietary risk management solution that enables prices to be fixed and unfixed through your supplier agreement and checks your position daily to make sure your risk values are controlled.
+It doesn’t matter if you’re trying to manage oil prices, natural gas, or electricity costs – our solution will deliver clear guidance.